 Student Handbook: At the start of each academic year, a revised student handbook is published on the Web for all students.
 A print version may be requested by contacting the Office of the Dean of Students.
 The student handbook contains key information not only on services for students, but on policies and procedures that exist within The University of Maine System.
 It is essential that students familiarize themselves with this resource and abide by these policies and standards.

 Student Conduct: The dean oversees compliance with University policies and procedures designed to encourage respectful behavior and create an environment supportive of the educational mission of the University.
 The University of Maine System (UMS) Student Conduct Code is published in the UMA Student Handbook.
 In addition, UMA publishes its own Student Conduct Procedures that explain how the UMS Student Conduct Code is implemented locally.
 Beyond that, there is a UMA Student Academic Integrity (AI) Code that details the procedures which apply in cases of suspected academic dishonesty.
-Associated with this AI Code is an AI Violation Form (PDF document) used by faculty to formally document such incidents.
+Associated with this AI Code is an AI Violation Form (online form) used by faculty to formally document such incidents.
 Any questions regarding any of these policies or procedures should be directed to Laura Rodas, Coordinator of Community Standards and Mediation, who acts as UMA’s student conduct officer.

 Resolving Student Complaints: Despite intent, disagreements arise from time to time in the college environment.
 If a student has a complaint against an instructor or a professional employee’s administrative action, he or she is encouraged to speak directly with that employee or their supervisor to pursue an informal resolution to the problem.
 Typically, this is the most efficient and effective way to resolve a complaint.
 Formal grievance procedures are reserved for unresolved complaints and are designed to give UMA students maximum opportunity to address their concern when conditions warrant.
 Students considering a formal grievance should review a copy of the appropriate grievance procedure (academic or professional/administrative) and must contact the Dean of Students Office for information and direction.